oracle-livelabs/apex/common-242/1-sign-up-apex/1-sign-up-apex.md

     ![Create Autonomous Database page](images/atp-settings-3.png " ")

-8. After clicking **Create Autonomous Database**, you will be redirected to the Autonomous Database Details page for the new instance.
+8. You will be redirected to the Autonomous Database Details page for the new instance.

-    Continue when the status changes from:
+    Continue when the status changes from 'Provisioning' to 'Available':

     ![Autonomous Database Details page](images/status-provisioning.png " ")